 Worst of all, the companies involved could’ve prevented the leakage by assessing their pipeline regularly and keeping up with safe practices.

-Violating people’s public safety is abhorrent, and can lead to a ton of problems for the victims, such as in this case, the inhalation of toxic fumes.
-If such is the case, then the victim deserves to be monetarily compensated for their economic and non-economic losses.
+Violating people’s public safety is abhorrent and can lead to many problems for the victims, such as, in this case, the inhalation of toxic fumes.
+The victims who have suffered because of this oil spill deserve to be monetarily compensated for their economic and non-economic losses.
 The personal injury attorneys at the Babin Law Firm are committed to helping individuals in trying situations and helping them get the compensation they rightfully deserve!

 Following the breakdown of the pipeline carrying gallons of crude oil from an offshore rig on October 2, 2021, a massive volume of oil seeped into the ocean water.
 Some 126,000-gallon in one go!
 The pipeline was connected straight with the offshore drilling rig and operated by several subsidiaries of the Houston-based Amplify Energy Corporation, the Beta Operating Company, and others, all of which failed to act in time to prevent the destruction.

 The spill originated some 4.5 miles from the Huntington Beach coast, contaminating miles and miles of the ocean water.
 This devastation had imminent and swift repercussions in the form of washed-up dead bodies of fish and other marine beings on the shore.
 The upper estimates of the oil spillage volume go as much as 144,000 gallons, which is a huge deal.

 For context, an average swimming pool is no more than 20,000 gallons – now imagine almost 7 to 8 pool-fulls of crude oil dumped into marine waters where a bustling ecosystem resides, highly sensitive to even the slightest contamination.
 Plus, the fumes produced by this contamination are potentially harmful to humans as well.